Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

 Similarly to the above approaches, \textbf{KALE} \cite{Guo2016JointlyEK}, mentioned previously, learns embeddings based on both the triples and logical rules.
 Essentially, they train a KGE algorithm while computing truth values for logical rules based on the presence of instantiated triples.
 Training is based on loss encompassing both triples and logical formulae.
-While \textbf{KALE} fits most closely into the category of logical constraints, one could also use the truth values of the logical rules as confidences.
-In section \S\ref{subsection:learning_rules}, we discuss the possibility of assigning confidence values to rules in order to quantify relative importance.
+While \textbf{KALE} fits most closely into this category of logical constraints, one could also use the truth values of the logical rules as confidences.
+In \S\ref{subsection:learning_rules}, we discuss the possibility of assigning confidence values to rules in order to quantify relative importance.
 Understanding which rules are most important in generating predictions can be a valuable source of interpretability.
 However, the authors of \textbf{KALE} do not explore this possibility.

-While methods that learn logic embeddings definitely pose novel ways of infusing knowledge into a KGE algorithm, we note that the process of learning representative embeddings for logic takes away from the inherent interpretability that is so fundamental to using logic.
-We argue that these methods are particularly useful when interpretability is not integral to the application but incorporating domain-specific knowledge is.
-These approaches, while sophisticated, are limited in their abilities to facilitate human-level understanding.
+In general, since all of the approaches described within this category use the symbolic module to guide training of the neural module, they have the potential to replace pre-training in some circumstances, as suggested in the \mbox{\refguide} characteristic.
+Specifically, some studies use pre-training to steer a neural module's parameters toward a relevant context; this is typically due to a lack of sufficient data pertaining to the task at hand \cite{li2016sparseness, yao2021understanding}.
+In this case, the symbolic module accomplishes a similar function, guiding the neural module's parameters \textit{during} training, as opposed to \textit{before} training.

-In general, while imposing logical constraints allows multiple ways to incorporate domain-specific information, it does not necessarily add any aspects of interpretability which provide insight as to why certain predictions were made over others.
-To take full advantage of the neurosymbolic concept of hybridizing performance with interpretability, the logic and neural components of an architecture should be ideally combined in a way that they not only inform one another but also in a way that user-level explanations are generated.
+However, these approaches are weakest with regard to \mbox{\refinterp} as none of them necessarily provide insight as to why certain predictions were made over others.
+In fact, one could argue that the approaches which learn logic embeddings \textit{remove} the inherent interpretability that is typically so fundamental to using logic.
+To fully leverage this property, the symbolic and neural components of an architecture should be combined in a way that they not only inform one another but also in a way that user-level explanations are generated.
 In the next section, we review a variety of approaches which aim to modify or learn new logical rules to do just that.